Analytic Gradients and Geometry Optimization for Orbital-Optimized Pair Coupled Cluster Doubles: Geometry optimization

 The stationary conditions with respect to the pCCD parameters yield the usual pair-amplitude (geminal-coefficient) equations and the associated $\Lambda$ equations.\cite{boguslawski2014nonvariational, Stein2014, ps2-ap1rog, jahani2026ionization} The stationary condition with respect to the $\lambda$ amplitudes leads to the pair-doubles amplitude equations,

 while the corresponding pCCD $\Lambda$-equations are obtained from

 For the orbital gradient, stationarity requires

-In practice, orbital optimization enforces Eq.~\eqref{eq:oopccd-orb-stationarity}, which is a key simplification for first-derivative theory: once the orbitals are variationally optimized, explicit orbital-response terms do not appear in the final analytic gradient expression.\cite{bozkaya2014omp25}
+In practice, orbital optimization enforces Eq.~\eqref{eq:oopccd-orb-stationarity}, which is a key simplification for first-derivative theory: {once the orbitals satisfy the Lagrangian orbital-stationarity condition}, explicit orbital-response terms do not appear in the final analytic gradient expression.\cite{bozkaya2014omp25}

 For efficient evaluation, the OOpCCD analytic gradient can be expressed using response one- and two-particle reduced density matrices (RDMs), contracted with the corresponding first derivatives of the one- and two-electron integrals.
 For pCCD, the response 1-RDM is diagonal,